 Our Final Days at Sea

-I think Cheli summed the entire experience best on our last night aboard when she shared one of her favorite quotes in her heartfelt parting words to us,
+I think Cheli summed the entire experience best on our last night aboard when she shared one of her favorite quotes in heartfelt parting words,

 “Life is not measured by the number of breaths you take, but by the moments that take your breath away.”